lu7623/React-filmpoisk/README.md

 ### Features:

-- The user can log in;
+- The user can log in (with username: "admin" and password: "admin");
 - Service has 2 routes: the main page with a list of films and the film details page;
 - On the main page, the user can search for a film by title, filter by genre and year of release;
 - When clicking on a snippet, the film details page opens;